Search engine scraping: Methods of scraping

-An example of an open source scraping software which makes use of the above-mentioned techniques is GoogleScraper.
-This framework controls browsers over the DevTools Protocol and makes it hard for Google to detect that the browser is automated.

 Programming languages

 When developing a scraper for a search engine, almost any programming language can be used.
 Although, depending on performance requirements, some languages will be favorable.

 PHP is a commonly used language to write scraping scripts for websites or backend services, since it has powerful capabilities built-in (DOM parsers, libcURL); however, its memory usage is typically 10 times the factor of a similar C/C++ code.
 Ruby on Rails as well as Python are also frequently used to automated scraping jobs.
-For highest performance, C++ DOM parsers should be considered.

 Additionally, bash scripting can be used together with cURL as a command line tool to scrape a search engine.

-Tools and scripts

-When developing a search engine scraper there are several existing tools and libraries available that can either be used, extended or just analyzed to learn from.